 What you tend to find is that the highest short-term returns for growth stocks are typically with small-cap stocks.
 These small-cap stocks may be best to buy after a correction or crash in the stock market.
 This is because these stocks are typically very volatile, and in general, are heavily reliant on the overall market sentiment and movement.

 On the other hand, mid to large-cap growth stocks are typically a better and safer bet for long-term investing.
-Below is a comparison chart of Vanguard's large-cap (VLCAX), mid-cap (VIMAX), and small-cap (VSMAX) indexes and their performance over the past 5 years.
+For reference, below is a comparison chart of Vanguard's large-cap (VV), mid-cap (VO), and small-cap (VB) ETFs and their price performances:

 For example, if I were 24, made $60,000 a year, and expected to retire after 60, my portfolio would consist largely of small, medium, and large growth stocks.
 If I made even more per year, I would allocate more to dividend stocks.